Adoption Articles & Resources for Adoptive Parents

 Birth Mother Scams

-Over the years, in the hundreds of Internet adoptions Lifetime Adoption has completed through our center, when adoptive parents are formally matched with a birth parent, the success rate has been about 95 percent.
+In the thousands of adoptions Lifetime has completed, when adoptive parents are formally matched with a birth parent, the success rate has been about 95 percent.
 That makes Internet adoption as safe as any other method.
 In this article, you can learn about four types of birth mother scammers.

 What Other Adoptive Families Have Said